-Know your self Yes No • Do y ou have a strong support network? • Do y ou know how to expand your network? • Are you willing to pay for professional advice when you need it? you able to work long hours, and is your family able to deal with absence?
-Know your people • Do y ou have business partners you trust? - ou have business professionals you trust (like an accountant, ceting professional, or lawyer)? ld you feel comfortable hiring people who are not your family or e friends? ou know the people you hope to have as customers?
-Can you cribe them?
-Know your industry • Do y ou feel that you understand the cannabis industry? • Do y ou feel that you understand the products you plan to sell? • Do y ou know where to go to get information about the industry?
-Why do you want to start a cannabis retail business? l İ İ
+Know yourself Yes No Do you know how to expand your network?
+Are you willing to pay for professional advice when you need it?
+Are you able to work long hours, and is your family able to deal with your absence?
+Know your people Do you have business partners you trust?
+Do you have business professionals you trust (like an accountant, marketing professional, or lawyer)?
+Would you feel comfortable hiring people who are not your family or close friends?
+Do you know the people you hope to have as customers?
+Can you describe them?
+Know your industry Do you feel that you understand the cannabis industry?
+Do you feel that you understand the products you plan to sell?
+Do you know where to go to get information about the industry?
+Why do you want to start a cannabis retail business?